Rwanda: U.S., China Trade War Unlikely to Affect Rwanda's Economy - IMF

 It cost a lot to operate here due to logistics so you have to keep that in balance.
 We are trying to examine the tax incentives.

-One would say that digitisation in revenue collection is unlikely to increase earnings.
+One would say that digitisation in revenue is unlikely to increase earnings.
 Is this so?

 On the digitalisation, they (RRA) have done a lot to allow one to pay taxes online among other things.